CP1401/Practicals/prac_08/README.md

     numbers[1] + numbers[2]
     len(numbers)

-Write Python expressions (write your answers in `questions.txt`; check them in the console) to achieve the following:
+Write Python statements or expressions (write your answers in `questions.txt`; check them in the console) to achieve the following:

 1. Change the first element of numbers to 1
 2. Change the last element of numbers to 4